silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 > 0.0.0.0:80 is a shortcut meaning "bind to all IP addresses this computer supports".
 127.0.0.1:80 makes it bind only to the "lo" or "loopback" interface.
 If you have just one NIC with just one IP address, you could bind to it explicitly with, say, "192.168.1.1:80" (if 192.168.1.1 was your IP address), or you could list all the IPs your computer responds to, but 0.0.0.0:80 is a shortcut for that.

+#### How can I change a setting?

+The simplest way is with the .json files at /edx/app/edxapp/{cms,lms}.{auth,env}.json .
+These files are read by the other settings files.
+You can also create a private.py in cms/envs or lms/envs, settings there will override others.

 ### Database

 #### Why use three different databases (MySQL, SQLite & MongoDB) rather than a single one?